 Nearly every action you take, from collecting fungi to feeding your mystics requires energy, your primary resource.
 Gathering energy is as simple as building a type of extractor that generates it.
 The more you build, the faster your energy ticks upward.

-From there you spend energy to charge rooms out of the darkness, the contents of each room are pretty random.
+From there you spend energy to charge rooms, bring them out of the darkness, the contents of each room are pretty random.
 Some might have fungi and rocks to gather, piles of scrap to convert or lore books.
-This adds a little variance in each playthrough as you can’t quite predict where your water sources or smog vents will be.
+This adds a little variance to each playthrough as you can’t quite predict where your water sources or smog vents will be.

-You build various collectors to fuel each of your resource pools.
-Mushroom gardens for fungi, Essence collectors for essence, water pumps for water etc. You covert these resources into new ones.
+You can also build various collectors to fuel each of your resource pools.
+Mushroom gardens for fungi, Essence collectors for essence, water pumps for water etc. You may then convert these resources into new ones.
 Water and fungi are turned in to cakes and elixirs to feed and water your mystics.
 Smog vents collect fuel to be used in your furnaces.
-Scrap and stone are used to build new rooms and add-ons.
+While Scrap and stone are used to build new rooms and add-ons.

-You build dwellings to attract inhabitants to your sanctuary which will provide you with your choice or lore or scrap to your piles.
+You build dwellings to attract inhabitants to your sanctuary which will provide you with your choice of lore or scrap to your piles.
 But they must be kept warm and happy.
-Then you have the stars of the show, the mystics.
+Then you have the stars of the show, the mystics themselves.
 Once you have a steady supply of food and elixirs ready and producing, you can build a den or two or start hatching your majestic creatures.

 The mystics themselves have varying stats and appearances, lifespans and food and water consumption rates.
 Once they grow up you can breed them with other mystics and this is where the games real draw is.
 The mystics have unique genetic codes in their various body parts and colorings.
 You can spend a lot of time perfecting your genetic line and raising unique mystics.
 Like the other inhabitants, mystics must be kept warm, but not too warm.
 Unlike the others, they need to be regularly fed and watered.